nomath4u/radiusnetworks.github.io/proximitykit/api/index.md

 }
 ```

-## Creating a ibeacon
+## Creating an attribute

-To create a ibeacon make a post request to the `ibeacons_url`.
+To create an attribute make a post request to the `ibeacon_attributes_url`.

 ```
 POST /api/v1/ibeacon_attributes